GTAV-MODS/GTA_Marker/README.md

 Well, you will find all the sourcecode on the script.cpp file you can modify, contribute to the project to improve it but let the copyright.

+If you find any error when trying to build the project, make sure to have ms vscode open in Administrator then change the output directory to your gta v directory file.

 ## Copyright
 Script made by **SuperCoolNinja** for **GTA V SOLO.**